 About Written Places

-I’m hoping this blog will provide a resource to new dungeon masters who want to get into role playing games, by examining the lessons I learned running a campaign, but also by providing access to a ton of maps, images and backstory I’ve created over the last three years.
+I’m also hoping this blog will provide a resource to new dungeon masters who want to get into role playing games, by examining the lessons I learned running a campaign, but also by providing access to a ton of maps, images and backstory I’ve created over the last four years.
 I tend to play fast and loose with the rules and care much less about mechanics than I do about telling a compelling story.

 I never played Dungeons and Dragons growing up.
 I loved fantasy and board games, but I had a very skewed idea of what role playing games actually were and wasn’t interested in finding out more.
 The turning point was actually the D&D episode of Community which I assume you’ve seen if you’re reading this blog and highly recommend if you haven’t.
 The focus of this episode wasn’t the rules of the game, but the story which intrigued me so when a friend asked me join a new D&D group he was starting I decided to give it a try.